How to Expand a BPMN Sub-Process?

 Sub-process is a standard BPMN notation that can be used to represent an activity within a business process.
 In this tutorial, we will take a look at some of the key actions you can perform on a sub-process.

-• May 26, 2010
+May 26, 2010

-• PDF
+PDF Download

-What is a (BPMN) Sub-Process?
+What is a BPMN Sub-Process?

-Benefits of Using Sub-Process
+Benefits of Using Sub-Processes

-How to Model with Sub-process
+How to Model with Sub-processes

 Simple business process diagram